 If you’re feeling a little less into the bold and bright colours then a monochrome scheme might be more up your street and actually is just as effective and impressive.
 When black and white is done right is can look so sleek and stylish and not to mention definitely timeless.
 If you didn’t already know I am a massive fan of encaustic tiles and the monochrome ones from Bert and May would make for a very statement splash back.

 If you just can’t tear yourself away from a neutral colour scheme then steer clear of the stark white and instead for a warm grey.
-I talk a lot at my workshops about how to choose paint colours depending on the natural light in your home as this is such a big deciding factor and I’ve also popped my top things to consider in this blog post about how light affects paint colours.
+I talk a lot at my workshops about how to choose paint colours depending on the natural light in your home as this is such a big deciding factor.

 Avoid using cool tones if you’re room is north facing as it will end up feeling cold.
 I love using soft grey’s such as Little Greene French Grey.
 Also as opposed to contrasting this with a harsh white ceiling why not consider taking the colour up onto the ceiling.
 This works well with neutral colours and it creates a seamless space and will draw the eye around the room making it feel bigger as opposed to being stunted by the ceiling.